DES PLAINES PARK DISTRICT ADMINISTRATIVE POLICY/ PROCEDURE

 - Do not possess any weapons.

-- Refrain from disparaging remarks to include comments against an individual’s race, ethnic background, religion, physical appearance or disabling condition.
+- Refrain from disparaging remarks to include comments against an individual’s race, creed, color, sex, sexual orientation, gender identity, religion, national origin, age, marital status or disability.

-- Will not display any aggressive behavior, (i.e. hitting, punching, slapping, kicking, and biting).
+- Will not display any aggressive behavior, (i.e. hitting, punching, slapping, eloping, kicking, and biting).

 A positive approach will be used regarding discipline.
 Staff will periodically review rules with participants.
 If inappropriate behavior occurs, a prompt resolution will be sought specific to each individual’s situation.
-The Des Plaines Park District reserves the right to dismiss a participant or facility user whose behavior endangers his or her own safety or the safety of others.
+The Des Plaines Park District reserves the right to dismiss a participant or facility user whose behavior endangers their own safety or the safety of others.

-- Any or all incidents of inappropriate behavior should be documented regardless of how minor or severe.
-The dismissal of a patron from an activity/facility shall be authorized by the Superintendent of Recreation or his/her designee.
+1. Any or all incidents of inappropriate behavior should be documented regardless of how minor or major.
+The dismissal of a participant from an activity/facility shall be authorized by the Superintendent of Recreation or their designee.

-- Staff should follow the procedures below with the patron participating in a program depending on the severity of the situation:
+2. Staff should follow the procedures below with the participant depending on the severity of the situation:

 - A verbal warning